A brief history of quantum vs classical computational advantage: Quantum advantage experiments

 In the previous section, the classical simulators input quantum circuits and output bitstrings in the same way that a quantum computer would, and the XEB fidelity was used as a benchmark of the quality of the bitstrings.
 A different strategy is to focus on the definition of XEB fidelity itself and devise a classical algorithm which takes advantage of any loopholes in this metric.
 The first such work towards this end was presented in~\cite{Barak_Chou_Gao_2020} in which the authors try to use locality to ``spoof'' the cross entropy benchmark.
 In this work, a randomized classical algorithm is given to yield $\mathcal{F}_\text{XEB} = 1 / \text{poly}(n)$ (on average) in running time $2^{O(m^c)}$ where the depth of the Haar random circuit is logarithmic in the number of qubits $m = O (\log n)$ and $c$ is a constant.
 Note that random circuit sampling experiments are designed to scale the depth as $m \sim \sqrt{n}$.
 However, as noted by the authors, prior to their work only results with constant $m = O(1)$ were known.
 As mentioned, the key idea of this spoofing strategy is to exploit locality.
 In particular, the algorithm works by identifying a small number of qubits with disjoint light cones to compute the output distribution of.
 Bits are sampled from these qubits according to the computed probability distributions, then bits are sampled uniformly at random for the remaining qubits.
 For a light cone size of $L$ the time to find disjoint qubits can be done in $\text{poly}(n)$ time, while computing the marginal distributions requires time $\text{poly}(n, 2^L)$.
 The main question is thus the locality of the XEB fidelity.
 In follow-up experimental work~\cite{Morvan_2024} (Sec.~\ref{sec:google-second-experiment}), this question is experimentally probed to find that global correlations are the biggest contributing factor to XEB fideltiy.

 The validity of XEB was also called to question in~\cite{Gao_Kalinowski_Chou_Lukin_Barak_Choi_2024}.
 In this work, an efficient classical algorithm which achieves high XEB values \textit{without} simulating the full circuit is presented.
 This algorithm simply partitions the circuit into $l$ parts of size $\lceil n / l \rceil $ qubits which can be simulated directly in time exponential in $l$.
 It is argued that these partitioned circuits will achieve relatively high XEB values, and several ways to improve the XEB based on post-processing sampled bitstrings are given.
 For Google's experiment, the circuits are partitioned into roughly equal halfs of $l = n / 2$ qubits, and this subsystem is simulated on an NVIDIA Tesla V100 GPU with 32GB memory in about one second, achieving an XEB of $2.7 \times 10^{-4}$, a value that is 12.3\% of the experimentally achieved value (around 0.2\%).
 Additionally, a general discussion of vulnerabilities of XEB as a metric is given.
 In particular, examples where the XEB fidelity and ``traditional'' fidelity $F := \langle \psi | \rho | \psi \rangle$ (where $\rho$ is the noisy state and $|\psi\rangle$ is the target state) diverge are given.
 The authors also show numerically that the ratio of XEB to ``traditional'' fidelity actually increases in $n$ with their algorithm faster than on a noisy quantum processor with fixed error rate.
+However, while this approach works for local circuits, there is evidence that it has limitations --- for example, the classical spoofer can suffer from exponentially large variance for shallow Brownian circuits and circuits with all-to-all connectivity~\cite{Bentsen_Fefferman_Ghosh_Gullans_Liu_2024}.